It's Time to Stand Up for American Indian/Native Studies in Texas

 Students take and complete these courses for good reason.
 Academic and empirical studies have shown that Ethnic Studies courses can improve school attendance, raise academic interest, and elevate academic achievement across multiple subject areas (Cabrera et tal 2012; Penner and Dee 2017).

 Thousands of hours of volunteer and TEA staff time have gone into developing the AI/NS innovative course.
-More than 1000 Texans want this course to be available to their students.
+Thousands of Texans have signed onto this petition.

 Let’s make Texas proud.
 Let’s honor our history.
-Let’s honor the history of American Indian and Native people in Texas.
 Let’s make American Indian/Native Studies available to all Texas high school students who would like the opportunity to take the course.

 Sincerely,